Looking for an IDShield alternative?

 Plus, Aura has more useful tools.
 Instead of credit freeze assistance, Aura offers an Experian credit lock tool inside your dashboard, so all you have to do is toggle a switch.
 They also offer streamlined credit freezes for your children if you have a family plan.

 Speaking of which, for families, Aura is a much better option than IDShield overall.
-With Aura, families with young children get full parental controls, allowing parents to block websites, set screen time, and pause the internet across devices with one click.
+With Aura, families with young children get full parental control, allowing parents to block websites, set screen time, and pause the internet across devices with one click.

 They also get safe gaming tools that monitor interactions on over 200 online games, alerting parents to signs of cyberbullying, grooming, harassment, and racism.